Constructing Graph Search Queries

 Simple, Text-based Semantic Queries

-The simplest form of search query is a text-based hybrid search with RRF reranking.
+The simplest form of search query is a text-based semantic simailrity query.
 No metadata filter is required, and the query is simply a string of text.
-Zep will convert the query into an embedding and find semantically similar facts using cosine similarity.
-In parallel, Zep will perform a BM25 search to find facts with similar text.
-The two sets of search results are then merged and reranked using Reciprocal Rank Fusion (RRF).
+Zep will convert the query into an embedding and find semantically similar documents, chat history summaries, or chat messages.

 Below is an example search against a chat session using only search text.